sbegueria/SPEIbase/README.md

 datasets and drought monitoring.
 International Journal of Climatology,
 34: 3001-3023**

-The data are accesible from the SPEI web site, http://spei.csic.es, but we have shared the R code on this repository to allow anyone to reproduce the dataset.
+The data are accessible from the SPEI web site, http://spei.csic.es, but we have shared the R code on this repository to allow anyone to reproduce the data set.

 If you use this code or parts of it, it'd be nice if you cite the repo as:
 * **Beguería S. (2017) SPEIbase: R code used in generating the SPEI global database, doi:10.5281/zenodo.834462**.

-If you use the SPEI dataset in your resarch, please cite the following papers:
+If you use the SPEI data set in your research, please cite the following papers:
 * **Beguería, S., Vicente-Serrano, S.M. y Angulo, M., (2010): A multi-scalar global drought data set: the SPEIbase: A new gridded product for the analysis of drought variability and impacts.
 Bulletin of the American Meteorological